Empire, Slavery & Scotland's Museums

 Led By Expert Advice

-An independent Steering Group will recommend how Scotland’s existing and future museum collections and spaces can better recognise and represent a more accurate portrayal of Scotland’s colonial and slavery history.
+An independent Steering Group will recommend how Scotland’s existing and future museum collections and museum spaces can better recognise and represent a more accurate portrayal of Scotland’s colonial and slavery history.
 The Group is independently chaired by Sir Geoff Palmer, renowned scientist and human rights activist.

 The Group is representative of relevant expertise and community interests, and diverse in its membership.